I’m sure you’ve been in this situation before. You have started a new aquarium and are trying to decide which type of filter to use.

 What are the differences among aquarium filters when it comes to price range?
 With small home aquaria (5 – 10 gallons), there isn’t much need for anything more than something like a small powerhead filter such as Marina Power Filter or Tetra Whisper Power Filter.

-The $50 ones are great for larger aquariums between 50-100 gallons in size.
+The $50 ones are great for larger aquariums between 50 and 100 gallons in size.
 These can be pretty pricey but will last you a while, so they’re worth it if you have that kind of budget – my personal favorite is either Fluval C or AquaClear, depending on what’s available and convenient from your side.

 You can read my article: 06 Best Hang On Back Filters.